 Information and Referral

-RRCI provides information and referral to anyone in the community needing to find specific programs and services.
+RRCI provides information and referral to anyone in the community needing to find specific programs and services to empower people with disabilities to live independently.

-Do you want to get out of a nursing home?
-Do you want to avoid going into one?
+Do you want to get out of a nursing home or other institution?
+Do you want to avoid going into an institution?
 We may be able to help.

 Older Blind Program